 Solution: add Facebook test ID, open the preview mode of web and server containers, and test the setup.
 After you find out when this error happens, we can do more to fix the issue.

 We created a custom variable that generates a unique event ID.
 I suggest using this variable to set up FB event deduplication.
-You can add an event name to this variable to ensure that the eventID is unique, Just like you see in the screenshot below.
+You can add an event name to this variable to ensure that the eventID is unique.
 In this case, even if your events will use the same trigger, the eventID will be unique since it consists of event_name_eventID.
 You can read more about Facebook event deduplication in this article.